EmDash00/ArduinoAsync/README.md

 The name thread sticks around from the original but it may be renamed in a future release.

 Documentation and library are both still very WIP.
-This may become it's own seperate thing in the future.
+This may become its own seperate thing in the future.

 ### Concepts
 Like in ArduinoThread, the `run` method of a thread is called once per loop.
 This allows a programmmer